A friend wrote:

 Christ’s work is utterly unique.
-Nobody else is capable of bursting death and hades open from the inside, uniting mankind to God in one eternal person, and seating human nature on the throne of the Trinity.
+Nobody else is capable of bursting death and hades open from the inside, uniting mankind to God in one eternal divine-human Person, and seating human nature on the throne of the Trinity.
 In that sense Christ is absolutely the only Savior.

 But the writers of Scripture also tell us:

 - Paul saves some (Romans 11:14, 1 Cor 9:22)

 - Timothy can save those who hear him (1 Timothy 4:16)